terriburns/Talks/venmo-api/venmo-api.md

 ###**using venmo to make your apps even better**

 ^special thanks to Cassidy Williams for helping me with this!
-You're a star.
+You're great.
+For those listening, if you don't understand, don't stress.
+It's going to be okay.
+I don't always understand everything.
+Ask questions!

 ---